AI-Zhu001/DE-XRT-thickness-regularization/README.md

 ```

 ##  📊 Dataset
 The original dataset contains 7,245 dual‑energy X‑ray images (2,806 copper, 4,439 waste).
 Due to proprietary restrictions, the full dataset cannot be publicly released.
-A synthetic/miniature dataset is provided in data/ to demonstrate the data structure and allow code execution for testing.
+A **small subset (2 images per class per channel)** of the original data is provided in `data/` to demonstrate the data structure and allow code execution for testing.
+This subset is not sufficient to reproduce the full paper results but serves as a template for organizing your own data.

 ### Data Preparation
 Organize your dataset as: